veikkaus/ecr-protocol/docs/protocol.md

 > Changelog
 > * replaced [Instant Validations](#instant-validations) with [Identified and Unidentified Instant Validation](#identified-and-unidentified-instant-validation)
 > * added [Identified Instant Messages](#identified-instant-messages)
+>
+> If not otherwise indicated, [messages](#message-structures) apply to both protocol v1 and v2.
+In Elite, the protocol in use can be selected in settings.

 **Intended audience:**